Ekman/minecraft-docker/README.md

 # Minecraft Docker

+**I never got around to playing Minecraft.
+Therefore, I'm archiving the repository as I have no clue if it's still working.**

 Run a [Minecraft](https://www.minecraft.net/) dedicated server using Docker.
 There are plenty of other solutions out there that has way more features than this.
 I wanted a bare minimum setup.

 ## Installation